FelixLabelle/felixlabelle.github.io/_posts/2024-12-1-fun-with-words-nyt-structured.md

 #### Quantization

-Unlike the generative experiments where only 4 bit models were used, the decomposition approach leveraged 4,8 and 16-bit models as well.
+Unlike the generative experiments these experiments leveraged 4,8 and 16-bit models as well.
 The reasoning was two-fold
 1. Less likely to run into OOMs or take an excessive amount of time due to limited output length
 2. Quantization may have an impact on the model's "confidence" and skew results (this is related to calibration I think)
 <!-- is 2 true?
 If so is this a good citation https://aclanthology.org/2024.acl-long.544/? -->